Savage-Sabrina/DIY_SolenoidGraver/README.md

 1. Do not forget the flyback diode as mentioned before.
 1. Make sure the wire for the coil can handle the voltage and current to avoid melting and increased temperature.

 A plunger with the dimensions below and a handmade spring with a 0.2mm wire can yield great results.
 The advantage of this is to manufacture something that is exclusive to your needs.
 With these dimensions I was able to engrave steel and also fine tune it to set 1.3mm stones pave style.
-The 0.7 mm step is the place to fit the spring.
+The 0.7 mm step is the place to fit the spring, this solenoid should be powered at 12V 25% duty cycle maximun.

 ![](Pictures/Aspose.Words.a1b2dc12-f32a-4c42-b293-afb59d340340.003.png)